geeksoflondon/trip/tobring.markdown

 ##How are we getting there?

-We will be travelling on the TIME Eurostar departure from London St Pancreas to Brussels on Wednesday 2nd May.
+We will be travelling on the 10:57 Eurostar departure from London St Pancreas to Brussels on Wednesday 2nd May.

 There will be time for a short break in Brussels before heading to Rotterdam and finally Delft South.

 The meeting place inside St Pancreas is outside Eurostar Reservations next to the luggage trolleys.
-Please arrive before TIME at the latest to make sure there is enough time to issue your ticket.
+Please arrive before 10am at the latest to make sure there is enough time to issue your ticket and clear security.

 ##What do I need to bring to Delft?